 The Company has adopted share option schemes on 29 June 2007 (the "Pre-IPO Scheme") and 27 May 2008 (the "Post-IPO Scheme", collectively the "Schemes") respectively, whereby the Board has been authorised, at their discretion, to invite any full time employee, Director or any person approved by the Board or shareholders of the Company (collectively the "Eligible Persons") to take up options (the "Pre-IPO Options" and the "Post-IPO Options", respectively) to subscribe for ordinary shares of the Company.
 The Pre-IPO Scheme and the Post-IPO Scheme are designed to encourage Eligible Persons to work towards enhancing the value of the Company and its shares for the benefit of the Company and its shareholders as a whole, and to motivate them to achieve higher levels of good corporate governance.

-The Pre-IPO Scheme expired in 2015 and the Post-IPO Scheme has expired on 7 July 2018.
+The Pre-IPO Scheme and the Post-IPO Scheme expired in 2015 and 2018 respectively.